mirror/busybox/examples/var_service/README_distro_proposal.txt

 an implementation is possible which itself controls all services, without intermediate supervisors.
-[runsvdir runs one "runsv DIR" per DIR, runsv handles DIR/log/ if that exists] [svscan runs a pair of "superwise DIR" and "superwise DIR/log"]
+[runsvdir runs one "runsv DIR" per DIR, runsv handles DIR/log/ if that exists] [svscan runs a pair of "supervise DIR" and "supervise DIR/log"]

-Directores are remembered by device+inode numbers, not names.
+Directories are remembered by device+inode numbers, not names.
 Renaming a directory does not affect the running service (unless it is renamed to a .dotdir).

 Removal (or .dotdiring) of a directory sends SIGTERM to any running services.